seekintoo/public-web/content/blog/are-voip-calling-softwares-safe copy 3.md

 ---
-title: Are VoIP Calling Safe?
+title: Are VoIP Calling Safe to John?
 summary: Lorem Ipsum is simply dummy text of the printing and or lipsum as it is sometimes known, is dummy text used.
 date: 2021-08-04T04:00:00+00:00
 image: https://dummyimage.com/500x300